Home | Sitemap | Books | Poems | Recordings | News | Notes | Criticism | Links | Archives | Members | Copyright | Search

 Martin Hurley is writing a dissertation titled "'And the word was made flesh' : Anthropomorphism in the Poetry of W. H. Auden", at the University Of South Africa.
 He would be grateful to learn why no one has written at length about this subject before, and may be reached at Hurley_ma@jic.edu.sa.

-Douglas Brown has completed a dissertation at the University of Montreal titled "Wandering Lost: Searching for the End in Auden and Isherwood's 'Journey to a War'" (defended May 2007) and will present a chapter at the 2007 conference of the Chinese Studies Association of Australia.
+Douglas Brown has completed a dissertation at the University of Montreal titled "Wandering Lost: Searching for the End in Auden and Isherwood's 'Journey to a War'" (defended May 2007) and presente a chapter at the 2007 conference of the Chinese Studies Association of Australia.
 He may be reached at dobro@johnabbott.qc.ca.

 Nicholas Jenkins.
 The Island: W. H. Auden and the Making of Post-National Poetry.
 To be published by Harvard University Press.
 The author may be reached at njenkins@leland.stanford.edu.